Sonicbob12/assignment0/README.md

 ### 1. Use the green `Template` button above to create your own github repository.

-Click the green button, then click the blue "Create a new repository" button.
+Click the green button, then click the blue "Create a old repository" button.

 You will be using this template to create a _old_ repository in your github.com remote workspace.